-Description: A sales tax exemption is granted to certain related-party sales arising as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Description: A sales tax exemption is granted to certain related-party sales arising as

 Termination Date: Expires June 30, 2024

 Exempt Organizations

 127. New York State Agencies and Political Subdivisions

 Description: Exempt from tax is the State of New York, or any of its agencies, instrumentalities, public corporations, or political subdivisions where it is the purchaser, user, or consumer, or where it is a vendor of services or property of a kind not ordinarily sold by private persons.